backube/volsync/docs/design/custom-resources.rst

 Configuration and CRDs
 ======================

-This document covers the rationale for how Scribe is configured and the structure of the CustomResourceDefinitions.
+This document covers the rationale for how VolSync is configured and the structure of the CustomResourceDefinitions.

 .. contents::